Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_outlook_2016/guide.en-gb.md

 Once you have configured your email address, you can start using it!
 You can now send and receive emails.

 OVHcloud also has a web application you can use to access your email address from your browser.
-You can access this application at [Webmail](/links/web/email).
+OVHcloud Webmail is available [here](/links/web/email).
 You can log in using your email credentials.
 If you have any questions about how to use this interface, please refer to our guide on [Using the Outlook Web App](/pages/web_cloud/email_and_collaborative_solutions/using_the_outlook_web_app_webmail/email_owa).

 ### Retrieving a backup of your email address